fastai/fastpages/DEVELOPMENT.md

 You can run your fastpages blog on your local machine, and view any changes you make to your posts, including Jupyter Notebooks and Word documents, live.
 The live preview requires that you have Docker installed on your machine.
 [Follow the instructions on this page if you need to install Docker.](https://www.docker.com/products/docker-desktop)

-## Seeing all commands in the terminal
+## Seeing All Commands In The Terminal

 There are many different `docker-compose` commands that are necessary to manage the lifecycle of the fastpages Docker containers.
 To make this easier, we aliased common commands in a [Makefile](https://www.gnu.org/software/make/manual/html_node/Introduction.html).